-As we would like to predict the SST across the entire globe, it is computationally challenging to use a single reservoir computer to forecast for the entire map due to the number of points on the map.
-From the data set dataset, there will be a total of n m points on the map.
-If we were to use a single reservoir computer, the size of the input data X_i would be around 0.71 n m (as 71% of the Earth's surface is water) for each time step.
-It will be seen in the Data section that the values of n and m that are ultimately to train our model are 120 and 240 respectively, hence the total number of points that are not on land across the map is about 20448.
-Hence, even if the reservoir dimension N is 15:1 with respect to the size of the input data (which is very smallfrom previous experience relatively small, for example the 3D Lorenz system requires a value of N around 300), the size of the resulting matrix A would be 306720×306720 , which assuming each element requires 8 bytes, would require 750GB to store.
+- As we would like to predict the SST across the entire globe, it is computationally challenging to use a single reservoir computer to forecast for the entire map due to the number of points on the map.
+From the dataset, there will be a total of n \ m points on the map.
+If we were to use a single reservoir computer, the size of the input data $X_i$ would be around 0.71 \ n \ m (as 71% of the Earth's surface is water) for each time step.
+It will be seen in the Data section that the values of n and m that are ultimately to train our model are 120 and 240 respectively, hence the total number of points that are not on land across the - map is about 20448.
+Hence, even if the reservoir dimension N is 15:1 with respect to the size of the input data (which is relatively small, for example the 3D Lorenz system requires a value of N around 300), the size of the resulting matrix A would be $306720 \times 306720$ , which assuming each element requires 8 bytes, would require 750GB to store.

 Therefore in this application, it is better to follow the methodology laid out by Pathak et al. (2018) to model the evolution of the SST with the use of smaller reservoir computers which each cover a small domain of the map.
-This approach is advantageous as the input and middle weights for a reservoir computer are chosen randomly, hence allowing us to reuse the same input matrices 1 \mathbf{W}{in} and the same reservoir matrix \mathbf{A} between the individual RCs.
+This approach is advantageous as the input and middle weights for a reservoir computer are chosen randomly, hence allowing us to reuse the same input matrices $W{in}$ and the same reservoir matrix A between the individual RCs.
 Now, each individual RC learns the local behavior of the points within it's forecasting domain (defined as a pack) while still being connected to a the global system via coupling with it's neighbors.

 A pack is essentially a collection of contiguous indices on the greater map that will be assigned to a given RC.
 In other words, a pack is an RC model of the dynamics, for a local region of the globe, that is designed to accommodate any local peculiarities of the land-water interface and also it couples into other neighboring packs.
 This reservoir computer will then be solely responsible for predicting the temperatures within it's pack as time evolves.
-For simplicity's sake in this study, points within a pack are grouped in the shape of rectangles, where the number of rows of points within the pack is defined as n{pack} and the number of columns subsequently m{pack} .
-Therefore, each RC will be responsible for forecasting a maximum of $n{pack} m{pack}$ spatial points on the map.
-As there are n m total points on the map, the number of RCs needed will then be $P_f = (n m)/(n{pack} m{pack})$.
-An illustration of the various packs on a sample map are provided in Fig. 1.
+For simplicity's sake in this study, points within a pack are grouped in the shape of rectangles, where the number of rows of points within the pack is defined as $n{pack}$ and the number of columns subsequently $m{pack}$ .
+Therefore, each RC will be responsible for forecasting a maximum of

-1Due to varying values of dx due to points on land, we cannot share a single input matrix \mathbf{W}{in} between all RCs.
+&lt;sup>1Due to varying values of dx due to points on land, we cannot share a single input matrix $\mathbf{W}{in}$ between all RCs.